john-science/john-science.github.io/_posts/2014-09-17-backpacking-gear-guide.md

 ![Tool Logic SL3](http://i.stack.imgur.com/CqoCa.jpg)

 If your plans depends more heavily on your knife, you will have to accept a little extra weight for a longer blade.
-Your best bet there will be the <a href="http://www.amazon.com/Gerber-31-000751-Survival-Ultimate-Serrated/dp/B003R0LSMO/">Gerber Bear Grylls-model survival knife</a> ($40 and 11 ounces).
+A good bet there will be something like the <a href="http://www.amazon.com/Gerber-31-000751-Survival-Ultimate-Serrated/dp/B003R0LSMO/">Gerber Bear Grylls-model survival knife</a> ($40 and 11 ounces).
 This even has a built-in sharpener.

 ![Gerber Bear Grylls knife](http://i.stack.imgur.com/NDlUX.jpg)